-Continued from PART 1
+Church Communication Energized: continued from PART 1

 2. Have you centralized your church communications?

 Often a Senior Pastor isn’t aware of everything happening in their church.
 Why should that be the case?
-Instead the church needs to create a team of communication experts who are aware of everything that the congregation or community would be attracted or interested in.
-They become the experts in message delivery.
+Instead, the church needs to create a team of communication experts who are aware of everything that the congregation or community would be attracted or interested in.
+They become experts in message delivery.
 This isn’t a simple job; they have to be given the authority to say “no” as well as have input into the events to allow them to structure the church communications calendar and give deadlines for materials.
 They need descriptions, sermon titles, and details many days or weeks in advance in order to make everything work properly.
 The more that this one team controls all these details, the more effective your communications.

 a.
 All ministries must come under the church brand.
 Every ministry wants to feel autonomous.
 But they have to understand the importance of being associated with the church’s master brand.
 It adds weight, importance, and energy to both sides.
 It’s a win/win situation that uses your budget dollars the most effectively.
 If each ministry wants to do everything differently, they need to become independent of the church (and pay for their own communications).
-If the church continually has “rebellious” ministries though, the church needs to consider that there is little value in it’s umbrella brand and should update it.
+If the church continually has “rebellious” ministries though, the church needs to consider that there is little value in its umbrella brand and should update it.

 b.
 All communications need to be supervised by a centralized editor or director.
 As we described above, all the content, promotion, ideas, and design needs to be controlled and guided by a centralized communication team.
-The church often doesn’t need more content creation, they simply need to edit and art direct the content they have.
-All the ministries together should build the unified brand that it satisfies the congregation (and community) with solutions to their concerns and paths to their goals.
+The church often doesn’t need more content creation, they simply need to edit and art directs the content they have.
+All the ministries together should build a unified brand that satisfies the congregation (and community) with solutions to their concerns and paths to their goals.
 The leadership in this area needs to be at the senior leadership table.
 Don’t want them?
 Find someone else who’ll add to your leadership.
 This key person needs to add value and enable ministry rather than restrict it.

-3. Have you optimized your church communications?
+3. Have you optimized your church communications or communication strategy?

-It’s rare that any church can’t improve some of their communications.
-Church communications is a growing field that needs constant optimization and upgrading.
+It’s rare that any church can’t improve some of its communications.
+Church communication is a growing field that needs constant optimization and upgrading.
 Many churches have an issue with “where do I start?”.
 Don’t reinvent the wheel; there are many agencies like ours that will partner with you to demonstrate church best practices.
 The good ones will help you individualize the approach so that it fits you, feels comfortable, and enables ministry in your community.
 Here are 3 things to start with:

 a.
 Effective church communications require a strategy.
 Leadership has to get together and move in the same direction.
 Many churches start with a vision or mission statement but quickly realize that this theoretical foundation (often a wordy unmemorable statement) does little for the practical roll-out and communication of ministry to the community.
 You need to create a church communication strategy that unifies benefit-driven messages, prioritizes audiences, and creates timelines for peaceful fulfillment.
-This encompasses websites, print materials, social media and email communications.
+This encompasses websites, print materials, social media, and email communications.

 b.
-Effective church communications require a team.
+Church communication energized requires a team.
 Rarely can one person accomplish all of this unless your church is a very small ministry.
 You need a creative leader, a writer, an editor, and often a designer and/or programmer.
-These positions can be full-time, part-time, contracted, or volunteers depending on your budgets.
+These positions can be full-time, part-time, contracted, or volunteers depending on your budget.
 Ultimately you need someone assigned to every responsibility of the communication strategy.

 The Bible commands us to go and tell.
 Let’s pray that God will use our methods and strategies so that we can reach the lost for Christ.
-You community truly needs to discover what’s going on in your ministry; don’t allow a broken communication system to keep them from the Good News.
+Your community truly needs to discover what’s going on in your ministry; don’t allow a broken communication system to keep them from the Good News.